SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Advanced_Configuration/DOM_Instances_Cleanup.md

 If required, you can adjust the configuration of the module ID to have a different TTL.
 See [DOM module settings](xref:DOM_ModuleSettings).

 > [!NOTE]
 > Setting the TTL to unlimited is not supported.
-If you do so, the next execution of the configuration script (SRM_Setup) will reset the TLL to 30 days.
+If you do so, the next execution of the configuration script (SRM_Setup) will reset the TTL to 30 days.